UN backs Libya's interim PM despite lawmakers' challenge | DW | 10.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The UN says it continues to back Abdul Hamid Dbeibah's administration despite Libyan lawmakers' decision to appoint former Interior Minister Fathi Bashagha to replace him.
+The UN has said it continues to back Abdul Hamid Dbeibah's administration despite Libyan lawmakers' decision to replace him with former Interior Minister Fathi Bashagha.

-The UN says it would continue to support Libya's unity government chief Abdulhamid Dbeibah despite lawmakers in the country choosing someone to replace him.
+The UN says it would continue to support Libya's unity government chief Abdulhamid Dbeibah despite lawmakers in the country choosing a replacement of him.

 Libya's parliament on Thursday unanimously elected Fathi Bashagha, a former interior minister, to replace Dbeibah as head of the country's interim government.

-Aked whether the UN continued to recognize Dbeibah as interim prime minister, Spokesperson for the Secretary-General, Stephane Dujarric, said "the short answer is yes."
+Asked whether the UN continued to recognize Dbeibah as interim prime minister, spokesperson for the Secretary-General, Stephane Dujarric, said, "The short answer is yes."

 Libya has not had a stable government since former ruler Moammar Gadhafi was toppled in 2011.
 Since then, ongoing power struggles between rival political factions have kept the country in chaos.